harvard-intouch/harvard-intouch.github.io/_pages/faqs.md

 ## What do InTouch peers offer that I can't get from other people or organizations?

 We are peers who share similar contexts as you.
 We're non-judgmental, private, and discreet.
 We are an entirely student-led organization and have students' best interests in mind.

+## What does InTouch do beside coffee hours and private chats?
+We have a subcommittee collaborating with SEAS-GC and the admin to make transitional funding more widely available to students considering switching advisors.
+We are planning a Fall 2023 panel on the topic of the G3 blues in collaborating with the [ARC](https://academicresourcecenter.harvard.edu/graduate-students).
+We have so many other ideas, and we need YOU to join us to change the culture in grad school!
 <br/>

 _Thanks to [MIT's archREFS](https://www.archrefs.mit.edu/faq) for inspiration for our FAQs._